Felix Calonder: Federal council (1913–1920)

 Calonder was criticized for his actions during the Landesstreik.
 He had already been mocked by Grimm for "nearly breaking out in tears during negotiations, instead of firmly standing his ground", and the Federal Assembly and media saw his reactions to the strike as ambiguous: On the one hand, Calonder held a speech on 12 November, when he promised the Social Democrats a seat in the Federal Council.
 On the other hand, put under pressure by the army command and centre-right parliamentarians, he signed the Federal Council's ultimatum addressed to the OAK one day later.
 He never regained the left's support, and after his demission in 1920, the Social Democratic newspaper Volksrecht characterized him as "a rather limited reactionary".

 In his final year in the Federal Council, Calonder was a proponent of Woodrow Wilson's idea for a League of Nations, and appointed historians and legal experts to study questions of international law in the aftermath of World War I. Instead of "absolute" neutrality, he suggested a "differential" neutrality, which could include carrying out economic sanctions proposed by the League of Nations.
 With the support of fellow councillors Giuseppe Motta and Gustave Ador, Calonder finally succeeded in passing the bill to join the League of Nations against strong opposition by politicians from German speaking rural and conservative cantons, but also against the majority of Social Democrats.
 He gained less support for his actions regarding the "Vorarlberg question" - on 11 May 1919 80% of the Vorarlberger had voted that their state should join Switzerland, and Calonder advocated these plans as well.
 He met fierce opposition within the Federal Council, namely by Schulthess and Motta, and was eventually forced to abandon his advancements in this direction.

 His actions during the nationwide strike, his advancement of membership in the League of Nations, and his weak position in the Vorarlberg question resulted in a meager count of votes for Calonder's reconfirmation by the Federal Assembly in December 1919.
 He asked for sick leave five days later, and announced his resignation on 21 January 1920.
 The Federal Assembly officially approved his request on 12 February 1920 and elected Heinrich Häberlin as his successor.

-Later years (1920-1952)
+Later years (1920–1952)

 After his demission, Calonder was appointed by the League of Nations to mediate in the Åland crisis in 1920.
 In 1921 he led the Geneva conference for regulating conditions in Upper Silesia in connection with the Silesian Uprisings.
 From 1922 to 1937, he lived in Katowice where, as president of the mixed German-Polish commission, he supervised the execution of the conference's outcome.
-In 1937, he moved to Zurich and worked as a legal consultant.
-Felix Louis Calonder died on 14 June 1952 in Zurich.
+In 1937, he moved to Zürich and worked as a legal consultant.
+Felix Louis Calonder died on 14 June 1952 in Zürich.